Learning outcomes

 - to be able to apply the regulations to practical issues;

-- to be able to speak in public in front of other students and defend a point of view clearly and convincingly ;
+- to be able to prepare a common position in groups of students as well as to speak in public in front of other students and defend a point of view clearly and convincingly ;

 The aim of the teaching unit is to enable students to master the learning outcomes.
-Thus, the aim of the course is to provide a general introduction to the European regulation of electronic communications and to provide students with a guideline through a regulation that is the result of constantly changing technological, economic and legal realities.
-The course also aims to place these regulations in their Belgian but also international context.
+Thus, the aim of the course is to provide an introduction to the European regulation of electronic communications and to provide students with a guideline through a regulation that is the result of constantly changing technological, economic and legal realities.
+The course also aims to place the European regulation in its Belgian but also international context.
 In this way, the course aims to prepare students for professional life.
 The presentation is not intended to be exhaustive, but to provide an introductory overview of the basic concepts, structures and rules, and to enable students to apply them.

-The course introduces to the regulations governing electronic communications networks and services by organising markets and imposing obligations on providers.
-It also covers some elements of the regulation of terminal equipment such as computers connected to public networks and mobile phones.
-The course focuses on European regulation, but also refers to Belgian regulation, which implements European rules, in particular the Belgian repartition of competences in the field of electronic communications.
-At European level, the key text is the 'European Electronic Communications Code' (EECC) (Directive (EU) 2018/1972), which is at the heart of the course.
+The course provides an introduction to the regulation that governs electronic communications networks and services by organising the markets and imposing obligations on providers.
+The course focuses on European regulation, but also refers to Belgian regulation which implements European rules.
+At European level, the key text is the ‘European Electronic Communications Code’ (Directive (EU) 2018/1972), which is at the heart of the course.

-The course itself starts with a presentation of the general context of European electronic communications regulation.
-Thus, the technical, economic and social context of the regulation is discussed, and the issues it should address are identified.
-The general structure (international, European and Belgian) of the regulation is explained and the types of rules that make it up are presented.
-The teaching unit then deals more specifically with the general provisions of the European regulatory framework for electronic communications, presenting its scope (while including some notions of the regulation of net neutrality and consumer protection) and its objectives (as well as some regulatory levers for implementing them).
-It also deals with certain institutional aspects (regulatory authorities, network and service providers, consumer and other end users, etc.).
-After the general provisions, the course deals with the organisation of the markets for electronic communications networks and services.
-It begins with the rules on market entry that apply to potential suppliers.
+After the general provisions, the course will deal with the organisation of the markets for electronic communications networks and services.
+It will start with the rules on market entry that apply to potential suppliers.
 Measures aimed at ensuring effective and sustainable competition specifically on wholesale markets (i.e. relations between network and/or service providers), like measures governing access to resources owned by other undertakings (networks, masts, multiplexers, etc.) will then be presented.
-Measures aimed at guaranteeing the rights of end users, such as those aimed at ensuring consumer protection and the availability at an affordable price for all of a basic universal service of general economic interest (such as an internet access service that is capable of supporting E-mail or the purchase of goods online) will be worked on by students in self-study on the basis of the readings provided (without being the subject of the examination).
+Measures aimed at guaranteeing the rights of end users, such as those aimed at ensuring consumer protection and the availability at an affordable price for all of a basic universal service of general economic interest (such as an internet access service that is capable of supporting E-mail or the purchase of goods online) will be addressed if there is sufficient time left.
+If not, they will be worked on by students in self-study based on the readings provided (without then being the subject of the examination).

 Part 1.
 General context of European electronic communications regulation.